 An offender serving a prison sentence may be conditionally released on parole by a decision of the Regional Parole Board.
-The inmate must have served at least one third of the sentence (or ten years in the case of a life sentence) before he or she becomes eligible for parole.
 An adult parolee shall be placed on parole supervision for the remaining term of the sentence (in the case of offenders released on parole from life sentences, probation runs for life).
-In 2012, of the 27,463 inmates released, 14,700 (53.3%) were released on parole.
+In 2017, of the 21,998 inmates released, 12,760 (58.0%) were released on parole.